githubtraining/reviewing-a-pull-request/responses/02_review-101.md

 - Commenting on, approving, or requesting changes on the PR
 - Providing suggestions for alternate or better implementation details

-Some repositories use the [CODEOWNERS](https://help.github.com/articles/about-codeowners/) feature as a part of the review process.
-When required, the code owner has the final authority to approve the pull request.
-Approving a pull request with `CODEOWNERS` may not be a formal approval, but it does show  _confidence_.
+Some repositories use a [CODEOWNERS](https://help.github.com/articles/about-codeowners/) file.
+The `CODEOWNERS` file assigns responsibility for certain parts of the code to specific individuals or teams.
+When the `CODEOWNERS` feature is enabled, only the code owner has the final authority to approve the pull request.
+Your review may not be a formal approval, but it does show confidence.

 ## Step 2: Communicate in pull requests